"Formidable Russian born pianist.... highly sensitive and passionate playing with colorful tone." - Anthony Tommasini, Boston Globe

 "Strong and fiery player!" - Richard Dyer, Boston Globe

-Distinguished pianist and teacher Tatyana Dudochkin has served for 20 years as a Chair of the Piano Ensemble Department in the Preparatory and Continuing Education Division at the New England Conservatory.
+Distinguished pianist and teacher Tatyana Dudochkin has been on piano faculty since 1990 and has served for 20 years as a Chair of the Piano Ensemble Department in the Preparatory and Continuing Education Division at the New England Conservatory.

 Tatyana also taught piano for several years at Massachusetts Institute of Technology and at the Puigcerda Music Festival in Spain.
 She is the Founder and Artistic Director of the Annual Composers' Anniversary Celebrations at New England Conservatory’s Jordan Hall since 1990.
 She is President of the Chamber Music Foundation of New England as well as being Founder and Director of the International Chamber Music Ensembles Competition since 2005.

 Tatyana is a winner of the First prize and Grand Medal at the prestigious Early Music Festival-Competition in Lithuania, as well as numerous awards including the All-Union Music Competition, the Ukrainian National Music Competition, and the National Music Competition at Tallinn, Estonia.